apike/allenpike.com/_posts/2023-05-31-how-leaders-manage-time-attention-tasks.md

 One manager liked the idea of avoiding procrastination using the Eat the Frog method, but found themselves procrastinating the very act of identifying a Frog and scheduling time to complete it.
 Thus they continued to churn through their task list in an unordered way between meetings, anxious about the handful of overdue tasks they habitually deferred, including the aspirational “Choose a Frog”.

-This hilarious loop of self-defeat brings me to the penultimate lesson.
+This twisted loop of self-defeat brings me to the penultimate lesson.
 Time blocking works, but only if you’ve developed the discipline to actually do it.
-Which brings me to the observation that…
+Hence, it's important to remember that…

 ## 4. Everyone’s demons differ
 If you’ve led a team, you’ve seen the variation in how different folks struggle.
 Overwhelm, procrastination, overwork, distraction, demand avoidance, over-commitment, analysis paralysis, and even just boredom can all impede different people.
 While I objectively knew this, these interviews crystallized for me how most leaders have tamed but not defeated their respective demons.
 These personal struggles tend to fuel very personal opinions about productivity tools.